huggingface/blog/sdxl_lora_advanced_script.md

 # normal loading
 ```

-2. Load these into the text encoders
+2. Load the embeddings into the text encoders

 ```
 # download embeddings